aleksmitov/examples/titanic-spark/README.md

 ├── .layer
 ├── data
 │   ├── passenger_features	                # feature definitions
-│   │   ├── ageband.sql				# Age Band of the passenger
+│   │   ├── ageband.py				# Age Band of the passenger
-│   │   ├── embarked.sql  			# Embarked or not
+│   │   ├── embarked.py  			# Embarked or not
-│   │   ├── fareband.sql			# Fare Band of the passenger
+│   │   ├── fareband.py			# Fare Band of the passenger
-│   │   ├── is_alone.sql			# Is Passenger travelling alone
+│   │   ├── is_alone.py			# Is Passenger travelling alone
-│   │   ├── sex.sql				# Sex of the passenger
+│   │   ├── sex.py				# Sex of the passenger
-│   │   ├── survived.sql 			# Survived or not
+│   │   ├── survived.py 			# Survived or not
-│   │   ├── title.sql				# Title of the passenger
+│   │   ├── title.py				# Title of the passenger
 │   │   └── dataset.yml				# Declares the metadata of the features above
 │   └── titanic_data
 │       └── dataset.yml				# Declares where our source `titanic` dataset is